kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-terrible.md

 hurry and implements something without thinking.
 Scoping is there to make the bad things hard and the good things easy.
 This is called [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming).

 In Go defensive programming means you have to create a *lot* of directories.
 And I mean a lot.
-And you thought Java has too many files and directories...
+And you thought Java had too many files and directories...

 ## The lack of immutability